ioana-st/ioana-st.github.io/_posts/2016-10-15-robohelp-troubleshooting-content-not-hidden.md

 * If all tags are displayed, check the conditional expression in the SSL.
   * If the expression is also correct, you either found a new bug, or you are doing something wrong :)
   * If the expression is not correct, fix it and regenerate the output.
-* If tags are missing, follow the steps in [Troubleshooting Missing Variables and Conditional Tags](2016-09-12-robohelp-troubleshooting-missing-variables-cbt)
+* If tags are missing, follow the steps in [Troubleshooting Missing Variables and Conditional Tags](robohelp-troubleshooting-missing-variables-cbt).

 Second (if you are having problems with entire topics), make sure that you applied the conditional tag _in the **Project Manager**_.
 If you only apply the tag in the TOC, the topic will still be generated and will show up in searches.